(Mis-)Matching Type-B Anomalies on the Higgs Branch: Type-B Anomalies for Circular Quivers from Localisation

 \section{Type-B Anomalies for Circular Quivers from Localisation}

-In this section we present supersymmetric localisation computations for the type-B anomaly in the CFT phase of the $\mathcal{N}=2$ quiver gauge theory illustrated in Fig.~\ref{fig:quiver}.\footnote{For the reader interested in all the details of the calculations, we refer to \cite{Niarchos:2019onf,Mitev:2015oty} and the accompanying Mathematica file.} The rationale for doing so is two-fold.
-First, the calculations presented here extend those of \cite{Niarchos:2019onf} beyond leading order in a weak coupling expansion, and in the $SU(2)^N$ case to also include instanton corrections.
+In this section we present supersymmetric localisation computations for the type-B anomaly in the CFT phase of the $\mathcal{N}=2$ quiver gauge theory illustrated in Fig.~\ref{fig:quiver}.\footnote{For the reader interested in all the details of the calculations, we refer to \cite{Niarchos:2019onf,Mitev:2015oty} and the accompanying Mathematica file.} The calculations presented here extend those of \cite{Niarchos:2019onf} beyond leading order in a weak coupling expansion, and in the $SU(2)^N$ case to also include instanton corrections.
 Through the anomaly-matching argument along the Higgs branch, and using the deconstruction prescription of \cite{ArkaniHamed:2001ie}, these results can provide data for type-B anomalies for the 6D (2,0) theory on $\IT^2$ \cite{Niarchos:2019onf}.
-Second, in Sec.~\ref{sec:holo} we will be arguing that mismatching type-B anomalies along the Higgs branch yield restrictions on the holonomy in the CFT phase.
-Verifying these restrictions will require a direct computation of the holonomy, which in turn requires the weak-coupling expansion of the two-point function of CBOs.